Trust the Navy

 Trust the Navy is a 1935 British comedy film directed by Lupino Lane and starring Lane, Nancy Burne and Wallace Lupino.
 It was made at Cricklewood Studios.
 It marked the screen debut of Guy Middleton, who went on to be a leading character actor in British films of the following decades.

+Preservation status

+The British Film Institute National Archive holds a collection of stills but no film or video materials.

+Plot

+On shore leave, seamen pals Nip Briggs and Wally Wopping uncover a smugglers' den in the cellar of the Grand Hotel.
+The crooks escape, but on the following night at a Naval ball, the smugglers kidnap some of the guests and take them to their ship.
+Wally and Nip follow and manage to round the criminals up.